vrienstudios/Kobei/README.md

 # Features

-1| Download a webnovel from most websites.
+1| Download a webnovel from most websites. (listed sites only atm)

 2| Convert said webnovel to Epub or PDF (coming)

-3| Read webnovels through the application itself.
+3| Read webnovels through the application itself. (coming)

-4| Annotate and color text within any chapter for future use.
+4| Annotate and color text within any chapter for future use. (coming)

-5| Create notes and entire "character pages" relating to the book.
+5| Create notes and entire "character pages" relating to the book. (coming)